-Health courses are available in Australia through online and mixed-mode study.
-Graduates are employed in clinical, allied health, community and corporate roles.
-Some health courses can be studied 100% online.
-For those that can’t, mixed-mode study may be available.
+Health courses are available from Australian universities via online and mixed-mode study.
+Graduates are employed in clinical, allied health, community and management roles.
+Some programs can be taken 100% online.
+For those that can’t, mixed-mode study is often an option.

-Counselling is a popular study option after you've worked in community care.
-You should know if counselling is right for you and have some experience from which to give advice.
+Counselling is a popular study option for people who've worked in community care.
+Experience builds a knowledge base and helps you know if counselling is right for you.

-To gain professional accreditation, you can get a Bachelor of Counselling or equivalent degree.
+For professional accreditation, you'll need a Bachelor of Counselling or equivalent degree.
 Alternatively, if you have a degree, you're eligible for a 2-year graduate diploma.

 Counselling programs for professional accreditation include essential face-to-face classes where students learn practical aspects of counselling.
 Work placements also give students opportunity to interact with counsellors and clients...
 READ MORE